NicolaasGeldenhuys/Queezy-v3.0/README.md

 `Peer Reviews` were conducted by my fellow students and lecturer.
 The following feedback I found useful:

-* Feedback one.
+* Make the question buttons bigger.
-* Feedback two.
+* Have consistency between elements.

 #### Unit Tests

 `Unit Tests` were conducted to establish working functionality.
 Here are all the tests that were ran:

-* Test 1 of this functionality
+* Good navigation, need to work more on productivity!
-* Test 2 of this functionality
+* Got a lot more done in terms of functionality!

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-* Future 1.
+* Better leaderboard system.
-* Future 2.
+* Fixed overriden icons and add more questions/categories..

 <!-- MOCKUPS -->
 ## Final Outcome